MULEDASTAGIRIREDDY/cmoscourse/README.md

 .............................................................

-lectre 37
+# 4.2

-Introduction — Why We Need Noise Margin Parameters
+Why We Need Noise Margin Parameters
 In a real inverter, the VTC is not a perfect rectangle.
 The output does not switch instantly from Vdd to 0.
 Because of this finite slope, we cannot simply say 'anything above Vdd/2 is logic 1 and anything below is logic 0'.
 We need a more careful set of definitions.

 Noise margin voltage parameters are those definitions.
-They tell us exactly what voltage ranges count as valid logic 0 and valid logic 1 — both at the input and the output.
+They tell us exactly what voltage ranges count as valid logic 0 and valid logic 1  both at the input and the output.
 They also tell us how much noise the circuit can tolerate before it misreads a signal.

 1. Ideal vs Actual Inverter VTC